-Five in person interviews were conducted with each NHIS panel selected for the MEPS at three-to four-month intervals over an approximately 30-month field period.
+Five in person interviews were conducted with each NHIS panel selected for the MEPS at three- to four-month intervals over an approximately 30-month field period.
 The first three of these rounds (Rounds 1-3) defined the 1996 MEPS Household survey, and serve to collect the main body of annual utilization and expenditure data for calendar year 1996.
 Rounds 3-5 for the 1996 MEPS panel cover 1997 and will be combined with Rounds 1-3 of the 1997 MEPS panel to yield the full sample base for the 1997 MEPS household survey and the source of annual estimates for that calendar year.
 All interviews were conducted in person using a computer assisted personal interview (CAPI) as the principal data collection mode.
-Round 1 asks about the period since January 1 of the MEPS year to the date of that interview; Round 2 asks about the time since the Round 1 interview through the date of the Round 2 interview; and Round 3 collects data from the date of the Round 2 interview in 1996 through the date of the Round 3 interview in 1997.
+Round 1 asks about the period since January 1 of the MEPS year to the date of that interview; Round 2 asks about the time since the Round 1 interview through the date of the Round 2 interview in 1996 through the date of the Round 3 interview in 1997.
 Thus, Round 3 covers both calendar years, and the data are partitioned accordingly for estimation purposes.